mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 is why it is recommended that they are disabled and that users are defined using an IP address.

+### `host_cache_size`

+- **Type**: integer
+- **Default**: 128
+- **Dynamic**: Yes

+How many hostname entries are stored in the reverse name lookup cache.
+Each thread in MaxScale has a cache for the reverse name resolution of client IP addresses to hostnames.
+Whenever the client authentication requires that a hostname lookup is done, the cache is consulted first.
+If an entry is found and it was updated less than 300 seconds ago, the cached result is used.

+With `host_cache_size=0`, the cache is disabled and a fresh reverse name lookup is always done.

 ### `auth_connect_timeout`

 Duration, default 10s.
 This setting defines the connection timeout when